DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: The Evaluation Framework

 \subsection{Retrieval Quality}

-While traditional information retrieval (IR) evaluations typically leverage gold labels for document relevance scores and a controlled corpus~\cite{thakur_beir_2021, noauthor_trec_nodate, nanni_benchmark_2017}, the research synthesis task we study in this work differs substantially.
-An expert-written report section and its sources provide \emph{one} reasonable retrieved set, but there may be many possible alternative sets that are likewise high-quality.
-Moreover, live web search is a key component of research synthesis tasks and obtaining gold relevance labels over this corpus is prohibitively expensive.
-To address these challenges, our evaluation measures three components of the retrieved set: the relevance rate, reference coverage of key sources, and document importance.
+A key component of generative research synthesis is retrieval over the live web, which differs substantially from traditional information retrieval evaluations~\citep{thakur_beir_2021, nanni_benchmark_2017}.
+This setting lacks a closed corpus with gold labels --- expert-written exemplars provide \emph{one} reasonable reference set, but there may be many possible alternative sets that are likewise high-quality.
+To address these challenges, we evaluate three metrics of each generated report's retrieved reference set: the relevance rate, reference coverage of key sources, and document importance.

-\heading{Relevance Rate.} We asses the relevance of each retrieved document, following the Cranfield model~\cite{voorhees_i_2009}, which is standard in IR evaluations and considers relevance of individual documents given a query, independent of other documents.
-Due to the significant cost of obtaining human-annotated relevance judgments, recent works~\cite{upadhyay_umbrela_2024, faggioli_perspectives_2023, rahmani_llmjudge_2024, thomas_large_2024, asai_openscholar_2024} study leveraging an LLM-as-a-judge for relevance judgment task, demonstrating their effectiveness on traditional IR datasets.
-Building on these works, we adopt an LLM-based approach for assigning graded relevance scores from 0 to 2 to each generated research report using the prompt in Box \ref{box:relevance} in Appendix.
-For each retrieved set, $S$, for a given query, we compute the average document relevance over the set, following the below formula:
+\heading{Relevance Rate.} We asses the relevance of each retrieved document, following the Cranfield model~\citep{voorhees_i_2009}, which is standard in IR evaluations and considers relevance of individual documents given a query, independent of other documents.
+We use an LLM-as-a-judge approach to assign graded relevance scores to each retrieved source, following recent works~\citep{upadhyay_umbrela_2024, faggioli_perspectives_2023, rahmani_llmjudge_2024, thomas_large_2024, asai_openscholar_2024}.
+Specifically, the LLM-judge assigns a relevance score, $Rel(s)$, from $0-2$ for each source, $s$, in the retrieved set $S$, and we compute the relevance rate of $S$ as:

-where $Rel(s)$ is the graded relevance score of source $s$.
-We validate the agreement between LLMs and human annotators for this task in our experiments in Section~\ref{sec:results}.